Contact Cathy Duffy, Ed.D., Associate Professor

 For students who plan to apply their critical accounting and financial skills to commerce and industry early in their careers, pursuing a Certified Management Accountant (CMA) designation may be a good option.

-The CMA is an exam based certification which also has experience and education requirements similar to other certifications.
-The experience requirement is two years of work in an accounting or finance role.
-The education requirement is a 120-hour bachelor's degree from an accredited college or university.
-Students who major or minor in accounting at Champlain College will get the preparation they need to sit for the CMA exams which can be passed while they are still at school.
+Students who major or minor in Accounting at Champlain College will get the preparation they need to sit for the CMA exams, which can be passed while still in school.